-The phrase “Teddy Bear” doesn’t describe a particular breed of dog, however, it is commonly used in descriptions linked with a cross breed between Bichon Frise and Shih Tzus.
-“Teddy bear” has also been used to describe quite some hybrids between breeds such as Teddy Bear Pomeranian, Cockers Spaniels, Yorkshire Terriers, Dachshunds, Schnauzers and bichon-poodle mixes.
+The phrase “Teddy Bear” doesn’t describe a particular breed of dog, however, it is commonly used in descriptions linked with a cross breed between Bichon Frise and Shih Tzu.
+“Teddy bear” has also been used to describe quite some hybrids between breeds such as Teddy Bear Pomeranian, Cocker Spaniel, Yorkshire Terrier, Dachshund, Schnauzer and bichon-poodle mixes.
 See: Teddy Bear Dogs Breed.

 A lot of people today are in constant search of cuddly companions most especially in the United States as well as other countries.

 As I mentioned earlier, teddy bear dogs joined the canine world around the new millennium.
 Now these dogs are not only cute, but they are helpful in the sense that they served as therapy dogs for disabled kids.

 Unlike the general small dog temperament (yippy, hyper and anxious), teddy bear dogs have calm, adorable personalities that make them the excellent companions.
 By merely seeing one, you might just fall in love, and the best part is that living with a teddy bear dog is sure to create that feeling of joy and love around your home.

 Let us look at some of the amazing qualities of this dog.

 What Does A Teddy Bear Dog Look Like?